krolow/queue-run/docs/schedules.md

 If you have a maintenance window, you can use `npx queue-run reserved 0` to shut down your backend ([learn more](optimizing#reserved-concurrency)).
 This will also disable all scheduled jobs until you add or reset reserved concurrency.

-## Schedule Never
+## Schedule For Never

-The schedule value "never", `false`, or `null`, means that schedule job would not run on its own.
+If you need to take a scheduled job out of the rotation, set the schedule to "never" (`false` and `null` also work).

-You can use this to to temporarily take a scheduled job out of rotation, without having to delete the code.
-Simply change the scheduled and re-deploy.
+You can use this to temporarily disable a scheduled job without deleting the code.
+Simply change the schedule and re-deploy.

-The scheduled job will show when you use the `build` command with "never" as the schedule, since it reports all available schedules, and you can run this schedule manually.
+Jobs that are scheduled to run never will show when you run the `build` command, as they are available, and you can [run them manually](#run-job-manually).

-It will not show when you use the `status` command, since this command only reports on schedules that are scheduled to run in the future.
+However, they will not show when you run the `status` command, since this command only reports on active schedule and jobs that have a scheduled execution in the future.

-You can also use this to create scheduled jobs that you [run manually](#run-job-manually) ie "on your schedule".

 ## Run Job Manually